 - Ability to Hold Urine – 6-month-old puppies can generally hold their urine for about 7 hours.
 This means you will need to take them out at least every 7 hours if you expect them to not have an accident.
 They should be able to sleep through the night without having to go out.

-- Intelligence – 6-month-old puppies are on beginning of their adolescence.
+- Intelligence – 6-month-old puppies are in the beginning of their adolescence.
 They are smart, curious, strong, willful, and very playful.
 They also may take more risks by eating things that younger puppies may not.
 It is important to ensure that your puppy does not have exposure to trash cans, dirty clothes, and other objects he may want to eat.

 - Agility – Most puppies that are 6 months old are becoming very strong and coordinated.
 They can generally romp, play, fetch, jump, and run with very good accuracy.
 This is a time they have lots of energy and some of the fetch type toys can be a good release.